 Bhagirathimyces himalayensis S.M.
 Singh & S.K.
-Singh, in Hyde et al., Fungal Diversity 100: 95 (2020)
+Singh, in Hyde et al., Fungal Diversity 100: 95 (2020).

-Description: see Hyde et al. (2020)
+Description: see Hyde et al. (2020).

-Material examined: see Hyde et al. (2020)
+Material considered: see Hyde et al. (2020).

-Importance and role
+Importance and distribution

-Species of Bhagirathimyces were found on Cryoconite holes on glacier surfaces.
-They play a role as freshwater decomposers in the carbon dynamics of cryoconite holes (Edwards et al. 2013).
+Bhagirathimyces comprises only one species known from cryconite of glacier in Asia (India (Himachal Pradesh)).
+They play a role as freshwater decomposers in the carbon dynamics of cryoconite holes (Hyde et al. 2020).